mozillascience/PaperBadger/CONTRIBUTING.md

 See [Mozilla Foundation JavaScript Style Guide](https://www.npmjs.com/package/mofo-style)

-JS files must pass JSHint using the provided [.jshintrc](https://github.com/MozillaFoundation/javascript-style-guide/blob/master/linters/.jshintrc) settings.

-Additionally, JS files need to be run through [JSBeautify](https://github.com/einars/js-beautify) with the provided [.jsbeautifyrc](https://github.com/MozillaFoundation/javascript-style-guide/blob/master/linters/.jsbeautifyrc).
+This project is currently _in transition_ to fully support the latest [mofo-style](https://www.npmjs.com/package/mofo-style) version.
+At the moment it uses a modified version of .eslintrc.yaml, provided in the root directory, instead of using the file inside ./node-modules/mofo-style/.eslintrc.yaml, in order to make the transition easier and smoother.

 **TL;DR** Run `npm run lint` before pushing a commit.
-It will validate and beautify your JS.
+It will validate your JS.

 #### Variable Naming